Sit! Stay! Wait! Down!/Love Story

 "Sit!
 Stay!
 Wait!
 Down! / Love Story" is an extended play (marketed as a single) by Japanese recording artist Namie Amuro from her tenth studio album and debut bilingual album Uncontrolled (2012).
 The EP contains the songs "Sit!
 Stay!
 Wait!
 Down!" and "Love Story" from the parent album and two new tracks "Higher" and "Arigatou".
 The EP was produced by Michico, T. Kura, Miriam Nervo, Olivia Nervo, T-SK, Tesung Kim, and Nao'ymt, and is divided into two dance-pop songs and two pop ballads.

-Sit!
+"Sit!
 Stay!
 Wait!
-Down!/Love Story was released on December 7, 2011 through Avex Trax and received positive reviews from most music critics; many highlighted Amuro's vocals and the B-side "Higher", while some felt the rest of the songs were boring and outdated.
+Down!/Love Story" was released on December 7, 2011, through Avex Trax and received positive reviews from most music critics; many highlighted Amuro's vocals and the B-side "Higher", while some felt the rest of the songs were boring and outdated.
 Charted as a single on the Oricon Singles Chart, it reached number three and was certified gold by the Recording Industry Association of Japan (RIAJ).
 "Sit!
 Stay!
 Wait!
 Down!" and "Love Story" were released as the two lead singles and charted on the Japan Hot 100 at three and two, respectively.

 Background

-Sit!
+This single was released approximately four months after Amuro's previous single "NAKED/Fight Together/Tempest".
+In addition to the two title tracks, two new songs were included as B-side tracks, making it her first single with four songs.
+This is also the first time since her 33rd single "Funky Town," released on April 4, 2007, that B-side songs have been included in one of her singles.

+"Sit!
 Stay!
 Wait!
-Down!/Love Story features two lead singles "Sit!
-Stay!
-Wait!
-Down!" and "Love Story" and two unreleased tracks "Higher" and "Arigatou".
+Down!" and "Arigatou" were written by Michico and co-produced by T.kura, "Love Story" was written by Tiger and produced by T-SK, Tesung Kim and Nervo, and Japanese record producer Nao'ymt produced and wrote "Higher".
+"Love Story" was used as a theme song for the dorama The Reason I Can't Find My Love.
+"Arigatou" was used as the jingle for Kosé's Esprique TV commercial.
+On the release date of this song, a free download was also made available on Amuro's own official Facebook page for a limited time until April 2, 2012.
+"Higher" was performed on her Namie Amuro Live Style 2011 Japan arena tour.
+It was also broadcast in some areas as the commercial jingle for Coca-Cola Japan's Coca-Cola Zero.

 "Sit!
 Stay!
 Wait!
-Down!" and "Arigatou" were written by Michico and co-produced by T.kura, "Love Story" was written by Tiger and produced by T-SK, Tesung Kim and Nervo, and Japanese record producer Nao'ymt produced and wrote "Higher".
-"Love Story" was used as a theme song for the drama series Watashi Ga Renai Dekinai Riyuu.
-"Arigatou" was used as the theme song for Kose's Esprique TV commercial.
-"Higher" was performed on her Namie Amuro Live Style 2014 Japan arena tour.
+Down!" is a fast-paced R&B number with a jack-in-the-box structure; the song lyrically relates a significant other to a dog.
+"Love Story" is a power ballad with lyrics that express gratitude to someone you loved but broke up with.
+"Higher" is a techno-infused number with a tense electronic sound and powerful vocals.
+"Arigatou" is a mellow ballad with ethereal string sounds and a soft melody; it expresses gratitude to those who helped with reconstruction efforts after the 2011 Tōhoku earthquake and tsunami.